History

 1962

-Head office location changed (Chiba City, Chiba Prefecture) due to construction of Chiba Factory (Chiba City, Chiba Prefecture)
+Head office location changed (Chiba-shi , Chiba) due to construction of Chiba Factory (Chiba City, Chiba Prefecture)

 Listed on the Second Section of the Tokyo Stock Exchange